nhithai4620/Scientific_research_team3T1L/README.md

             ```
             pip install -r requirement.txt
             ```
-> If you have problems with step 2 because of requiring admin access, open powershell, run as administractor and run this comman.
-It work for me!

 > If you have problems with step 2 because of requiring admin access, open powershell, run as admin and run this comman.
 It work for me!
 >     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigne
 ## Download model
    https://drive.google.com/drive/folders/1qCuRMkrO7jE1UK5n_nyrtFg0I1slWm5X?usp=sharing
    After downloading, add 2 models to the checkpoints directory for implementation